Chilling, Thrilling Sounds of the Haunted House: Art

 The covers of the American albums featured an image painted with acrylics by Paul Wenzel, which he created as concept art for the attraction The Haunted Mansion.
 The original was 37" x 39" and was purchased at auction in 2001 for US$3,000.
 The cover of the British release featured an actual photo of the ride, while the 1979 album simply displayed a colored image of a haunted house, ravens and a skeleton in a coffin.

-Samples and cover versions
+Influence and legacy

-Some of the stories on the album are better known for being sampled in rap songs such as N.W.A's "Quiet on Tha Set," Ice Cube's "Look Who's Burnin'" and "Jackin' for Beats", and Jedi Mind Tricks' "Chinese Water Torture".
-In 1997, Xero, precursor to the rock band Linkin Park, sampled "The Very Long Fuse" on their demo tape.
+Some of the stories on the album are notable for being sampled in rap songs such as N.W.A's "Quiet on Tha Set," Ice Cube's "Look Who's Burnin'" and "Jackin' for Beats", and Jedi Mind Tricks' "Chinese Water Torture".
+Xero, precursor to the rock band Linkin Park, sampled "The Very Long Fuse" on their 1997 demo tape.

-On October 31, 2014, the American rock band Phish performed side one of Chilling, Thrilling Sounds of the Haunted House with original instrumental music to accompany the album as their "musical costume" for the second set of their Halloween night show at the MGM Grand in Las Vegas, Nevada.
-Following that performance, the band has made their interpretation of "Martian Monster" a regular part of their concert repertoire and have performed it at over 35 subsequent concerts.
+American rock band Phish performed side one of Chilling, Thrilling Sounds of the Haunted House, with original instrumental music to accompany the album, on October 31, 2014, as their "musical costume" for the second set of their Halloween show at the MGM Grand in Las Vegas.
+Following that performance, the band has made their interpretation of several songs a regular part of their concert repertoire.
+They have performed "Martian Monster" at over 50, "The Dogs" at 17, and "Your Pet Cat" at over 20 subsequent concerts.
+Several other songs have been played fewer than 10 times at Phish concerts.